 Degenerative Disc disease is a chronic and often painful condition.
 This condition happens when one or more of the vertebral discs (cushions between the vertebrae) become damaged and weakened and no longer work as shock absorbers for the movement of the spine.

 A herniated cervical disc occurs when a disc in the neck region of the spine becomes ruptured or bursts as a result of damage to the surface.
 The soft material inside the disc comes out, hardens and can press on the nerves which run through the spinal column.

 Spinal stenosis is a narrowing of the spinal canal.
 Every nerve connecting the brain with the body passes through this spinal canal.
 Spinal stenosis consequently affects the function central nervous system.
 Every nerve of the peripheral nervous system providing control and feeling for muscles and limbs passes through the spinal canal.
 Pressure and narrowing of this passage can result in severe functional deficits and pain.

 Vertebral discs are usually only mentioned in connection with herniated discs and back pain: our spinal discs tend to have a bad reputation.
-Most people start to consider the existence of vertebral discs only after a painful discus prolapse causing extreme pain.
+Most people start to consider the existence of vertebral discs only after a painful discus prolapse causes extreme pain.
 Other symptoms such as tingling, numbness and weak reflexes indicate loss of nerve function in the spine.